aquasecurity/aqua-aws/cloudformation/aqua-ecs/README.md

 RdsInstanceName = Set the name of the Aqua DB, e.g., AquaDB RdsMasterPassword = The master password for the RDS instance.
 This password must contain from 8-128 printable ASCII characters except for @, /,  or ".
-RdsMasterUsername = The master username for the RDS instance RdsStorage = Set the size (GB) of the RDS DB instance \
+RdsMasterUsername = The master username for the RDS instance RdsStorage = Set the size (GB) of the RDS DB instance
 VpcCidr = For use by load balancer service polling.
 Enter the VPC CIDR (example: 10.0.0.0/16) VpcId = The VpcId to deploy into
-LbSubnets = Select external subnets  if you need Internet access.
+LbSubnets = Select external subnets if you need Internet access
 ```
 3. Run the AWS create-stack CLI command.